kildealab/dicoPATH/README.md

    Note: the requirements include the line ```-e .```, which installs the current package with editing permissions.
 This will allow you to call the scripts below, and the ```-e``` flag allows you to edit code in the package without reinstalling.

 ## Usage
-### Downloading data from the Treatment Planning System
+### [Optional if Needed]: Downloading data from the Treatment Planning System
 Instructions for downloading DICOM data from the Varian Eclipse TPS (tested on versions 15 and 18) can be found here: [TPS Download Instructions](https://docs.google.com/document/d/1NtpMWKvi45IYjV2Tp65CwWPKFmXAfJu6idoXx9AcafA/edit?usp=sharing).
 Files should be exported all at once per patient, each in their own patient directory.
 Unfortunately, this export process must be done manually once per patient, but the script itself will run on all patients at once.
+It works best if the 'Retain Dates' option is chosen during anonymization on export.

+### Expected directory structure
 The code expects that each patient has their own directory with a dump of unorganized DICOM files for all images, like so (note the patient directories can have any names):
 ```
 /path/to/patient/directories/